ALTIBASE/Documents/Manuals/Altibase_trunk/eng/CLI_1_Eng.md

 This closes cursor and discars the suspended results.

 This option has same functionality as using SQL_CLOSE option in SQLFreeStmt().
-However, 240000 errors occur if cursor is not open in SQLCloseCorsor()
+However, 240000 errors occur if cursor is not open in SQLCloseCorsor().

 #### Diagnosis